h2non/videoshow/README.md

 #### videoshow#logo(path [, params ])

 Add a custom image as logo in the left-upper corner by default.
-You can customize the position by `x/y` axis It must be a `png` or `jpeg` image
+You can customize the position by `x/y` axis.
+It must be a `png` or `jpeg` image

 **Supported params**: